Vlad-404/trivia-game/README.md

     * found it when clicking on a wrong answer
     * in script.js, ```wrongAnswer``` function hid the ```#question-counter```.
 This function was triggered on clicking any answer button
     * removed the method in ```wrongAnswer``` function
+* Timer button is selectable in certain cases
+    * when time runs out on a question, and time's up button is pressed.
+Once user selects the category again and questions are presented, timer button is selectable.
+Clicking on it leads user to category selection
+    * looking for cause...
+    * looking for a solution...

 ## User stories Testing